zeek/zeek-docs/doc/scripts/base/utils/queue.zeek.rst

    Get the contents of the queue as a vector.

-   :q: The queue.
+   :param q: The queue.

-   :ret: A vector containing the current contents of the queue
+   :param ret: A vector containing the current contents of the queue
         as the type of ret.

 .. zeek:id:: Queue::init